Transmission Control Protocol: TCP segment structure

-PaddingThe TCP header padding is used to ensure that the TCP header ends, and data begins, on a 32-bit boundary.
-The padding is composed of zeros.

 Protocol operation

 TCP protocol operations may be divided into three phases.
 Connection establishment is a multi-step handshake process that establishes a connection before entering the data transfer phase.
 After data transfer is completed, the connection termination closes the connection and releases all allocated resources.

 A TCP connection is managed by an operating system through a resource that represents the local end-point for communications, the Internet socket.
 During the lifetime of a TCP connection, the local end-point undergoes a series of state changes:

 Connection establishment

 Before a client attempts to connect with a server, the server must first bind to and listen at a port to open it up for connections: this is called a passive open.
 Once the passive open is established, a client may establish a connection by initiating an active open using the three-way (or 3-step) handshake: